Nix-Home/nix-home-manual/ros-assistant-manual/src/getting_started/first_project.md

 After that, run `nix flake update` to lock your new inputs.

 That was a lot more noise noise.
-ROS Assistant brings in quite a few other software sources, most of them being internal to itself.
+Nix Home brings in quite a few other software sources, most of them being internal to itself.
-ROS Assistant is now available to your project.
+Nix Home is now available to your project.

 ## Create a development shell

-ROS Assistant provides a command line tool with many useful features.
+Nix Home provides a command line tool with many useful features.
 We are specifically going to need the deployment features, so let's create a shell environment with those tools available.

 ```patch
 {